MorevM/vue-transitions/README.md

 After installing the package, the script will start to check the installed Vue version and redirect the exports to based on the local Vue version.

-> It feels pretty robust, but if you're worried about, prefer an explicit named import according to the version you're using.
+It feels pretty robust, but if you're worried about, prefer an explicit named import according to the version you're using.

+> By the way, you can change default export after installation: just run the command `vue-transitions-version-switch <version>`
+>
+> * Example using `yarn`: `yarn vue-transitions-version-switch 2`
+> * Example using `npx`: `npx vue-transitions-version-switch 3`

 ### Global registration